Energy-Efficient Coalition Formation in Sensor Networks: a Game-Theoretic Approach: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{ecently}, Wireless Sensor Networks (WSNs) have emerged as one of the most notable technologies.
-WSNs' applications are widespread, ranging from military to health-care to smart cities.
-Since nodes are battery-operated, the most important challenge in WSNs is to conserve the energy.
-Accordingly, researchers have proposed plenty of solutions, trying to alleviate this challenge.
-One of the most popular solutions is clustering.
-Typically in clustering, the nodes are divided into some groups as clusters, and some nodes are elected to play the role of head of each cluster.
-Operations in clustering algorithms for WSNs are usually divided into three phases~\cite{afsar-survey}: CH election, cluster formation, and data transmission.
-Clustering has many benefits for WSNs, including scalability, reduced routing delay, and topology management.
-Numerous techniques have been used in this respect, including heuristic algorithms and Fuzzy logic.
-Among them, \textit{Game Theory} needs more attention, in light of its strong abilities in modeling distributed systems interactions.
+Wireless sensor networks (WSNs) consist of a large number of tiny, smart sensor nodes.
+WSNs are a building block in the Internet of Things (IoT) and their applications are widespread, ranging from military to healthcare to smart transport systems.
+Since the sensor nodes are usually battery-operated, the most important challenge is to conserve their energy.
+Accordingly, researchers have proposed a variety of solutions, trying to address this challenge.
+A popular solution is to cluster the sensor nodes.
+With this solution, the nodes are divided into some groups known as clusters, with some nodes elected to play the role of cluster heads.
+Clustering has many benefits for WSNs, including energy-efficiency, scalability, and topology management~\cite{afsar-survey}.

-Game theory is a strong framework with a set of mathematical tools to study the complex interactions among intelligent rational players~\cite{Han:2012:GTW}.
-Introduced by John von Neumann, modern game theory is broadly utilized in many sciences, including economics, politics, biology, and computer science.
-In game theory, each player has a set of choices, and it is assumed that each player plays rationally and selects the best strategy according to the outcome function (\textit{payoff} or \textit{utility}).
+Game Theory (GT) is a framework to study interactions among intelligent rational players~\cite{Han:2012:GTW}.
+Introduced by Neumann and Morgenstern~\cite{neumann1944}, the modern GT is utilized today in various fields, including economics, politics, biology, and computer science.
+In GT, each player has a set of choices, and it is assumed that each player plays rationally and selects the strategy that maximizes their {\it utility} (or {\it payoff}).
 In general, games could be divided into two groups: cooperative and non-cooperative.
-In non-cooperative games, each player plays individually and opts decisions to maximize its utility.
-On the other hand, cooperative games give this opportunity to players to create coalitions and prefer the network-wide utility to individual utility.
-Basically, it has been shown that coalitional games has a better performance in group formation than non-cooperative games~\cite{GT-survey2015}.
+In cooperative games, players prefer network-wide utilities over individual ones.
+In non-cooperative games, each player plays individually and opts for decisions to maximize their own utility.
+A previous work has reported that cooperative games have a better performance in group formation for WSNs than non-cooperative games~\cite{GT-survey2015}.

+The \textit{hotspot} problem appears in clustered WSNs, where nodes close to the base station (BS) relay the highest amount of load received from farther nodes.
+The \textit{unequal} clustering, first proposed in~\cite{soro2005}, tries to form smaller clusters around the BS to cope with the unbalanced energy consumption problem.